A Little Summer Bonus – Save 15%

 What is the course about?

-You will be encouraged to consider elements of design, undertake sampling of materials and processes, think about aspects of basketmaking to help the development of your own ideas and understanding of the subject.
+Working towards producing a body of basketry work, you will be encouraged to consider elements of design, undertake sampling of materials and processes, and think about aspects of basketmaking to help the development of your own ideas and understanding of the subject.

-You will be expected to undertake approximately 6 hours a week of independent work in order to meet the course requirements and keep up momentum during the gaps between classes.
+You will be expected to undertake independent work to keep up momentum during the gaps between classes.

 What will we cover?

-You will be encouraged to develop your skills and undertake experimental work in areas that interest you through a number of projects to be worked upon mainly at home.
+You will be expected to undertake visual research leading to Working Designs: planning a basket, sampling, sourcing materials and costing.
+You will be encouraged to develop your skills and undertake experimental work in areas that interest you through projects to be worked upon mainly at home.

 What will I achieve?